-The following is a summary of the principal U.S. federal income tax consequences of the purchase, ownership and disposition of the Taxable Bonds.
-This discussion does not purport to be a complete analysis of all the potential tax consequences of such purchase, ownership and disposition and is based upon the Internal Revenue Code of 1986, as amended (the "Code"), Treasury regulations (whether final, temporary or proposed), and rulings and judicial decisions in effect as of the date hereof.
-Those laws are subject to change, possibly with retroactive effect.
-This summary does not discuss all aspects of U.S. federal income taxation that may be relevant to a particular investor in light of that investor's individual circumstances or to certain types of investors subject to special treatment under the U.S. federal income tax laws (including persons whose functional currency is not the U.S. dollar, entities classified as partnerships for U.S. federal income tax purposes, life insurance companies, regulated investment companies, real estate investment trusts, dealers in securities or currencies, banks, tax-exempt organizations or persons holding Taxable Bonds in a tax-deferred or tax-advantaged account, traders in securities that elect to use a mark-to-market method of accounting for securities holdings, persons who hold Taxable Bonds as part of a hedging, straddle, integrated, conversion or constructive sale transaction, persons who have ceased to be U.S. citizens or to be taxed as resident aliens or persons liable for the alternative minimum tax) and does not discuss any aspect of state, local or foreign tax laws.
-This discussion applies only to U.S. holders and non-U.S. holders (each defined below) of Taxable Bonds who purchase their Taxable Bonds in the original offering at the original offering price, and who hold their Taxable Bonds as capital assets.
-This discussion does not address any tax consequences applicable to a holder of an equity interest in a holder of Taxable Bonds.
-In particularly, this discussion does not address any tax consequences applicable to a partner in a partnership holding Taxable Bonds.
-If a partnership holds Taxable Bonds, the tax treatment of a partner in the partnership generally will depend upon the status of the partner and the activities of the partnership.
-Thus, a person who is a partner in a partnership holding Taxable Bonds should consult his or her own tax advisor.
+The following is a summary of the principal U.S. federal income tax consequences of the purchase, ownership and disposition of the Tax Credit Bonds and of the separation of the Principal Component and the Tax Credit Component of the Tax Credit Bonds.
+This discussion does not purport to be a complete analysis of all the potential tax consequences of such purchase, ownership, disposition and separation and is based upon current law.
+The laws are subject to change, possibly with retroactive effect.
+This summary does not discuss all aspects of U.S. federal income taxation that may be relevant to a particular investor in light of that investor's individual circumstances, or to certain types of investors subject to special treatment under the U.S. federal income tax laws (including persons whose functional currency is not the U.S. dollar, entities classified as partnerships for U.S. federal income tax purposes, life insurance companies, regulated investment companies, real estate investment trusts, dealers in securities or currencies, banks, tax-exempt organizations or persons holding Tax Credit Bonds in a tax-deferred or tax-advantaged account, traders in securities that elect to use a mark-to-market method of accounting for securities holdings, persons who hold Tax Credit Bonds as part of a hedging, straddle, integrated, conversion or constructive sale transaction, or persons who have ceased to be U.S. citizens or to be taxed as resident aliens), and, except as expressly provided, does not discuss any aspect of State, local or foreign tax laws.
+This discussion applies only to holders of Tax Credit Bonds who purchase their Tax Credit Bonds in the original offering at the original offering price, and who hold their Tax Credit Bonds as capital assets.
+This discussion does not address any tax consequences applicable to a holder of an equity interest in a holder of Tax Credit Bonds.
+In particular, this discussion does not address any tax consequences applicable to a partner in a partnership holding Tax Credit Bonds.
+If a partnership holds Tax Credit Bonds, the tax treatment of a partner in the partnership generally will depend upon the status of the partner and the activities of the partnership.
+Thus, a person who is a partner in a partnership holding Tax Credit Bonds should consult his or her own tax advisor.